 Since 2002, SixFifty director Matt Bond has been leading teams of high schools students from Orange County and the Bay Area on life-changing and adventurous trips to San Jose, Playa Nosara, Playa Samara, and Lake Arenal to serve local communities, facilitate education programs, and work on construction projects to benefit under-served communities.
 These trips have always included exciting travel, high adventure, great friendships, and the opportunity to make a lasting difference in the lives of children and adults in Costa Rica.
-We’re thrilled that our local news has covered our trip – you can read about it at In Menlo by clicking HERE.
+Our local news has covered our trip at In Menlo HERE and you can listen to a Podcast interview with Matt about the trip HERE.
 This year’s SixFifty trip offers high school & college lacrosse players a number of opportunities:

 - Experience the beauty of a tropical paradise and play lacrosse in a cross-cultural environment (yes, there’s lacrosse in Costa Rica!)